The Psychoanalytic Activist

 Susan Gutwill discusses her belief that the current attack on abortion – an assault on women’s right to control their own bodies and maternity – attempts to scapegoat women, their sexuality and children.

-By Susan Gutwill
+By Susan Gutwill, MS

 - Dangertalk: Voices of Abortion Providers